Metro Inspections — licensed pest control company in Austin, Texas

 Their licensed service areas include termite treatment.

-Customers have rated Metro Inspections 5 out of 5 stars on Google, with 5 reviews reflecting their service track record in Austin.
+Customers have rated Metro Inspections 5 out of 5 stars, with 5 reviews reflecting their service track record in Austin.

 Licensed for 1 service category under TPCL #569212